ProjectEvergreen/greenwood/packages/plugin-import-jsx/README.md

 customElements.define('app-footer', FooterComponent);
 ```

-> For TSX support, make sure you follow the instructions in the above linked page for configuring _tsconfig.json_.
+> For TSX support, make sure you follow the instructions in the above linked page for configuring your _tsconfig.json_.

 ## Types